-1. Put the pumpkin puree in a strainer over a bowl overnight or for at least 2 hours, covered in the refrigerator.
+- Spoon the pumpkin puree into a strainer over a bowl overnight or for at least 2 hours, covered in the refrigerator.
 Once drained of any liquid, cook it down (reduce it) in a pot on the stovetop until thick, darker, and dry.
 Large bubbles will open and pop (burp) when it's ready or close to ready.
 This will really concentrate the pumpkin flavor in the gnocchi.
 Let cool.
 If making sweet potato gnocchi, skip all of the above and go straight to step 2 below.

-2. Combine the egg, nutmeg, salt and pumpkin puree until uniform.
+- Combine the egg, nutmeg, salt and cooled pumpkin puree until uniform.

 - Add enough of the flour into the pumpkin puree combination to form a soft dough that is not too tacky to work with. *

 - Cut the ball into 4 equal pieces, then roll each piece into a long thin cylinder, about ½ inch thick.

-6. Cut the rolls into 1/2 inch pieces.
+- Cut the cylinders into ½ inch pieces.
 Roll pieces in flour, shaking off any excess, if needed.
 (I keep a bit of the bench flour in a pile at the edge of my work space, just in case)

 - Roll the pieces over a gnocchi board or a fork to give them the ridges.

-8. Cook the gnocchi in salted boiling water in small batches until it floats to the surface, about 2-3 minutes, remove and set aside to drain.
+- Cook the gnocchi in salted boiling water in small batches until it floats to the surface, about 2-3 minutes.
+Strain gnocchi and shake off any excess water.

-9. Toss gnocchi in pan with creamy mushroom sauce, then serve with extra cheese (your favorite Italian hard grating cheese) and julienned sage.
+- Toss gnocchi in pan with creamy mushroom sauce, then serve with extra cheese (your favorite Italian hard grating cheese) and julienne sage.